Elevation: 10,377 ft

 This peak not in the book.

-Argosy Peak is located about one mile southwest of Err Peak and the main Pioneer Mountain Crest.
-It is most often climbed in conjunction with Err Peak and Pion Peak.
+Argosy Peak is located about a mile southwest of Err Peak and the main Pioneer Mountain Crest.
+It is most often climbed with Err Peak and Pion Peak.
 The round trip shown below covers 9.1 miles and 4,300 feet of elevation gain.
 USGS Trail Creek

 Argosy Creek is accessed from ID-20 at Carey, Idaho.
 Look for the sign on the east end of town stating “Little Wood River Reservoir 11.0 miles.”
-See (E)(1) on Page 261 of the book.
+See [(E)(1) on Page 261].
 Take this good paved road out of town passing homes, farms and ranches.
 The road turns to good gravel before reaching the turn for the reservoir.
 Continue on the main road.
 At 17.4 miles, the road takes a sharp right turn and runs through the middle of a ranch.
 Continue through the ranch buildings for 6.8 miles to an unsigned junction just past a turn for another ranch.

 Muldoon Creek is clogged with willows.
 Finding your way across the creek and then through the willows may be the crux of the climb.
 The best spot we found was 0.1 miles south of our parking spot.
 Good luck.

-Use the links below to read John Platt’s and Dan Robbins’ trip reports for just such an excursion.
+Use the links below to read trip reports from John Platt and Dan Robbins for just such an excursion.